MIND-Tools/mind-compiler/mindc/src/assemble/resources/README.txt

   -D, --def2o                     Generate and compile source code of the given
                                   definitions, do not link an executable
                                   application
+  -F, --force                     Force the regeneration and the recompilation
+                                  of every output files

 Setting the verbosity level of the mindc compiler
 ====================================================